 So, if you have lots of knick-knacks and photo frames on your surfaces, it is time to be selective.
-Having tons of these items will only result in you having to dust these frequently.
+Having tons of these items will only result in you having to dust them frequently.
 In my opinion that is just more work that I don’t need.

 Dealing With Knick-Knacks and Other Collections

 And while I would love to own a few of these, I resist.
-And one way I do this, is by setting up a secret Pinterest board dedicated to these figurines.
+And one way I do this is by setting up a secret Pinterest board dedicated to these figurines.
 In this way, they do not clutter my home and I get to enjoy “collecting” their image.
 You can even share these boards with other collectors.

-So, if you have knick knacks or collections that are crowding your surfaces and require constant cleaning/dusting, my suggestion is to sell or donate them.
+So, if you have knick-knacks or collections that are crowding your surfaces and require constant cleaning/dusting, my suggestion is to sell or donate them.
 Then create a Pinterest board dedicated to your collection.
 Not only is it possible to collect a pin showing “rare” hard-to-get pieces but they won’t cost you a thing either.

 Dealing with Photos